Fall Foodscaping Checklist: Give Back & Grow Year-Round Abundance

 • Prune dead or diseased plants: Remove unhealthy material to prevent pests and diseases from spreading next year.

 • Prepare cover crops: Plant cold-tolerant cover crops like crimson clover or rye to protect and enrich your soil over winter, preventing erosion and improving fertility.
+Seeding cover crops is best done in late summer, so set a reminder in your calendar for next year.

 • Create brush piles: Leave piles of twigs or branches to provide shelter for birds and insects over the winter, enriching your garden's ecosystem.